nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 The cell and synapse properties of the nodes and edges, respectively, can be described either individually or for whole subsets.
 Nodes that share a global set of properties constitute a node type.
 Similarly, a subset of edges that share a global set of properties constitute an edge type.
-Whether a property is stored individually or on a per-type basis is up to the modeller.
+Whether a property is stored individually or on a per-type basis is up to the modeler.
 The number of node or edge types in a network model is typically small compared to the number of nodes or edges.
 Therefore, the node and edge type files are stored in the CSV format such that a particular node or edge type can be easily accessed by its node or edge type id.

 Each node and edge in the network is explicitly tabulated in the binary format HDF5.
 Populations are hierarchically organized by utilizing HDF5 groups and datasets.
-The SONATA format requires certain HDF5 datasets, for instance a dataset containing all the node type ids.
-Properties that are stored on an individual-basis, for instance synaptic weights, are also stored in HDF5 datasets.
+The SONATA format requires certain HDF5 datasets, for instance, a dataset containing all the node type ids.
+Properties that are stored on an individual basis, for instance, synaptic weights, are also stored in HDF5 datasets.

 Simulation parameters and the locations of the HDF5 and CSV files specifying the network are stored in JSON configuration files.